 How to Become a Counselor in New Hampshire

-New Hampshire requires most types of professional counselors to be licensed and have a master’s degree that meets requirements for the area of specialization.
+New Hampshire requires most types of professional counselors to be licensed and have a master’s degree that meets the requirements for the area of specialization.
 Several schools in New Hampshire offer programs geared towards meeting the state’s specific guidelines.
 Licensing bodies may also require prospective counselors to meet work experience and testing requirements.

 1. Choose an area of counseling to pursue.